YouTube is a source of entertainment for billions of people. But believe it or not, you can make money on YouTube without making videos!

 Since you’re reading this, there’s a strong chance that you aren’t excited about being on camera.
 The good news is that just about anyone can make money from YouTube — even the camera-shy.

 If you don’t want to be filmed or lack the time or expertise to make high-quality videos, you can still rake in profits from this social media platform.
 Editing content, posting other people’s content, and selling merchandise are just a few ways you can earn.

-Keep reading to learn the best ways to make money on YouTube without making videos.
+Here are the best ways to make money on YouTube without making videos:

 - Advertise with YouTube Ads

 - Work for YouTube